19norayr2001/Basic/README.md

 # C++ Basics

-Basics is a cross platform C++ library developed under `CMake`, where are implemented STL data structures, algorithms, etc. Library has tests for each unit implemented using `gtest`
+Basics is a cross platform C++ library developed based on `CMake`, where are implemented STL data structures, algorithms, etc. Library has tests for each unit implemented using `gtest`

 ## Linear lists